A Beginner’s Guide to UTM Codes

 Displays as: utm_campaign

-This part is what most folks are the most intimidated by, but thankfully it is very easy!
+This part is what most folks are the most intimidated by, but thankfully it is straightforward!
 First, check out the Campaign URL Builder and follow these steps:

 - Paste your general URL into the box & create your name tag by filling in the different fields below.